 Perfect Child or Happy Child?

 Focusing more on ensuring that our children are happy as well as emotionally healthy will be helpful for both ourselves and our children, instead of insisting on them becoming perfect.
 When we realise that indeed, we ourselves are not perfect, neither is any other person, not only will be creating more space for our children to grow and prosper, but we ourselves will become less stressed.
 Of course, it is our job to do everything we can to help our children, but we should also remind ourselves that perfection does not exist.
+There should be a balance between perfect child and happy child.

 Furthermore, through expecting perfection from our children, we may not realise the immense amount of pressure we could be putting on them.
 This could be very detrimental for their wellbeing, especially if we do not notice the signs.